AaronSaikovski/pyazvalidatemoveresources/README.md

 <div align="center">

 # Python - Validate Move Azure Resources

 Validates a source Azure resource group and all child resources to check for moveability support into a target resource group within a target subscription.

 [![Build Status](https://github.com/AaronSaikovski/pyazvalidatemoveresources/workflows/build/badge.svg)](https://github.com/AaronSaikovski/pyazvalidatemoveresources/actions)
 [![Coverage Status](https://coveralls.io/repos/github/AaronSaikovski/pyazvalidatemoveresources/badge.svg?branch=main)](https://coveralls.io/github/AaronSaikovski/pyazvalidatemoveresources?branch=main)
 [![Licence](https://img.shields.io/github/license/AaronSaikovski/pyazvalidatemoveresources)](LICENSE)

 </div>

 ## Python - Validate Move Azure Resources

 Version History:

-* 1.0 - Initial version to use environment variables
+- 1.0 - Initial version to use environment variables
-* 2.0 - Now uses command line arguments and better error handling, other bug fixes.
+- 2.0 - Now uses command line arguments and better error handling, other bug fixes.
-* 3.0 - Now uses modules and has limited unit testing.
+- 3.0 - Now uses modules and has limited unit testing.
+- 3.0.1 - New makefile and updated github action.

-### Description ###
+### Description

-This script takes a Source SubscriptionID and Source ResourceGroup as parameters, analyzes the subscription/resource group. and gathers a list of resource Ids and resources that can and cannot be moved and reports accordingly.
+This script takes a Source SubscriptionID and Source ResourceGroup as parameters, analyzes the subscription/resource group. and gathers a list of resource Ids and resources that can and cannot be moved to a Target SubscriptionID and Target ResourceGroup and reports accordingly.

-**This script just outputs findings and doesn't move any resources.**
+**NOTE: This script just outputs findings and doesn't move any resources.**

-### Software Requirements ###
+### Software Requirements

-* Python 3.10.10 or later
+- Python 3.10.10 or later
-* pip 23.0.1 or later (Future releases may use miniconda)
+- pip 23.0.1 or later
-* Azure CLI tools 2.48.1 or later
+- Azure CLI tools 2.48.1 or later
-* Python virtual environment and packages as specified in requirements.txt.
+- Python virtual environment and packages as specified in requirements.txt.

-### Azure Setup ###
+### Azure Setup

 You must be logged into the Azure from the command line for this program to work.
 This program will use the CLIs current logged in identity.
 Ensure you have run the following:

 ```bash
 az login